image credit: Rifle Paper Co.

 walk run over a ride in his stroller any day.

-For my fellow mamas who will travel with kids this weekend, here are a few stress free, easy to prep, travel in style tips i’ve received or gathered while traveling with Lil’ T.
+For my fellow mamas who are doing any form of Labor Day travel with kids this weekend, here are a few stress free, easy to prep, travel in style tips i’ve received or gathered while traveling with Lil’ T.

 No. 1: Hands Free